Physician Assistant, M.M.S.

 PA Scholars Program

-Saint Louis University also offers the PA Scholars program.
-This is a competitive freshman direct-entry program into the PA program after completing a specified undergraduate degree from the Doisy College of Health Sciences and adhering to specified program criteria.
+Saint Louis University offers the PA Scholars program.
+This is a competitive process for those applying to be SLU freshmen.
+PA Scholars are guaranteed an interview for admission into the PA program their senior year.
+Scholars must complete an undergraduate degree from SLU and adhere to specified program criteria.

 Requirements for International Degree Holders